 More than 90 percent of programs report their statistics to the CDC and SART.
 It would be a red flag if a program isn’t, according to Dr. Hornstein.

 SART members are also required to adhere to clinical and ethical guidelines, which assures a high standard of care within the program.

 Dr. Hornstein advises couples to pay attention to live birth rates, as a woman might become pregnant, but she could miscarry or have a tubal pregnancy which doesn’t result in a live birth.
 An IVF program should display this statistic on their website.

-In patients under 35 you want to see a live birth rate of at least 40 percent per cycle initiated.
-The chances for a live birth are reduced for more advanced reproductive ages (over 40).
+In patients younger than 35, you want to see a live birth rate of at least 40 percent per cycle initiated.
+The chances for a live birth are reduced for more women who are over 40.

 - Affiliations: A program that partners with an academic medical center is committed to advancing research and education in the field.
 Such programs are often up-to-date on the latest technologies and treatments.

 - Does the program conduct research?
 Programs with academic affiliations may conduct clinical trials.
 IVF programs that conduct research can enroll patients in trials that may offer innovative therapies often not available elsewhere.